Disk and image pricing

 - $0.34 USD/hour for instances with 3 - 4 vCPUs

 - $0.41 USD/hour for instances with 5 or more vCPUs

 All SLES images are charged a 1 minute minimum.
 After 1 minute, SLES images are charged in 1 second increments.

-Committed use discounts are now available for SUSE Linux Enterprise Server (SLES) for SAP licenses.
-To purchase a commitment, see Purchasing commitments for SAP premium SLES images.
+Committed use discounts are available for SUSE Linux Enterprise Server (SLES) and SLES for SAP licenses.
+To learn more about committed use discounts for licenses and how to purchase a commitment, see Purchasing commitments for licenses.